pimsmath/prima2021/content/career-fair/index.md

 entire Pacific Rim geographic region.
-Located in one of Canada’s most beautiful and vibrant cities, the conference is expected to attract more than 300 professional researchers in the mathematical sciences from around the world, including students postdoctoral fellows and faculty members at leading academic institutions.
+Located in one of Canada’s most beautiful and vibrant cities, the conference is expected to attract more than 300 professional researchers in the mathematical sciences from around the world, including students, postdoctoral fellows, and faculty members at leading academic institutions.
 Many PRIMA participants are students and other early-career researchers who will be looking for employment now or in the near future.
-The PRIMA Career Fair is a golden opportunity  for job seekers who are highly skilled in the mathematical sciences to meet with face-to-face with employers who have opportunities utilizing those skills.
+The PRIMA Career Fair is a golden opportunity  for job seekers who are highly skilled in the mathematical sciences to meet face-to-face with employers who have opportunities utilizing those skills.
 Ultimately, we hope networking at the Career Fair leads to future employees getting started on a satisfying career.